burhanrashid52/CardStack/README.md

 # CardStack

-Buttery card stack smooth animations on a stacking RecyclerView
+Buttery card stack smooth animations on a stacking RecyclerView.Its developed with MVVM architecture pattern.

 ## How it looks ?
 ![](https://i.imgur.com/dJnjmgE.gif)